Background to the Festival

 The Festival has donated considerable sums to local community good causes: to the two village halls, villages stores, the schools, parish magazine, and towards the ongoing restoration of three medieval churches.
 In doing so it has achieved the aim of bringing music of different genres at affordable prices to the local community and has led to the development of other initiatives in the villages.
 It has greatly enhanced the musical experience of children in Laughton County Primary School.
 Since becoming a charity in 2018 it awards grants to local musical and artistic endeavours when funds allow.

-The musical events in past years have included an opera evening in the garden of a country house, a pop-up orchestra, jazz evenings, fifties-style disco, folk music, a classical chamber music concert, cream teas with a string quartet, an opera workshop for children, solo recitals, storytelling, and a finale concert featuring the Laughton Village Choir and friends.
+The musical events in past years have included an opera evening in the garden of a country house, a pop-up orchestra, jazz evenings, fifties-style disco, folk music, classical chamber music concerts, cream teas with a string quartet, an opera workshop for children, solo recitals, storytelling, and a finale concert featuring the Laughton Village Choir and friends.
 In 2018 a concert celebrated the music of the late composer Ruth Gipps, previously an organist at Ripe, and, in 2021, Ripe resident, Melvyn Tan, gave a much-appreciated recital.
 Past fringe events have included an art trail, cookery demonstrations, and guided walks.
 The tickets are at affordable prices, and refreshments are served at many of the performances.
 The village community is involved in many volunteer roles.
 Everyone receives a warm welcome.

 The Villages Music Festival Governing Body